o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Launch a capture

 You can open `Superluminal` directly, it will be in charge of launching 03DE.
-Under the **Start** menu on the left click on the **Run** button and fill-up the following fields :
+Under the **`Start`** menu on the left click on the **`Run`** button and fill-up the following fields :

 - Application: The path to your `Editor.exe` or your exported game
 - Working Directory: You can use the same folder as your executable
 - Commandline Arguments: If you use the editor, enter `--project-path="C:/path/to/your/project"`

-Then under **Capture Options**
+Then under **`Capture Options`**

-- Tick "Enable PerformanceAPI events" if you enabled the Superluminal Gem
+- Tick `Enable PerformanceAPI events` if you enabled the Superluminal Gem
-- Untick "Enable child process profiling" so that the asset processor don't add noise to your capture
+- Untick `Enable child process profiling` so that the asset processor don't add noise to your capture
-- Untick "Start profiling immediately"
+- Untick `Start profiling immediately`

 You are ready to press `Run` !
 The editor or your game will boot.
-When you are ready, click the **Start Recording** button and the capture will start.
+When you are ready, click the **`Start Recording`** button and the capture will start.
 Stop it when you are done, after a bit the capture will be ready to navigate.

 ### Navigate your capture